 If your goal is to sleep better, start by limiting screen time before bed.
 Going to bed and waking up at the same time each day can also help you achieve better sleep health.

 9. Help Others

 Studies show that helping others makes us happier—so why not take up a worthy cause this New Year?
 In addition to mental health benefits, volunteering is associated with a reduced risk of cardiovascular disease.
 Find a cause that speaks to you, whether it’s hanging out with furry friends at the local humane society or serving others at a soup kitchen.

 No matter what your age, going back to school can boost your career, help you make new friends, and give you more confidence.
 You’ll gain a sense of accomplishment while decreasing the risk of Alzheimer’s disease and other cognitive disorders.

-These 10 resolutions should keep you on track for a happy, and healthy, New Year, but if you need us, MD Now offers fast and convenient treatment for injuries at all of our Florida locations, seven days a week, 365 days a year – including holidays.
+These 10 resolutions should keep you on track for a happy, and healthy, New Year, but if you need us, MD Now offers fast and convenient treatment for injuries at all of our Florida locations, during convenient hours of operation.

 To learn more about our urgent care centers, visit www.MDNow.com.